Donna Leon

-Donna Leon (/ˈliːɒn/; born in Montclair, New Jersey) is the American author of a series of crime novels set in Venice, Italy, featuring the fictional hero Commissario Guido Brunetti.
-In 2003, she received the Corine Literature Prize.
+Donna Leon (/ˈliːɒn/; born September 28, 1942) is the American author of a series of crime novels set in Venice, Italy, featuring the fictional hero Commissario Guido Brunetti.
+The novels are written in English and have been translated into many foreign languages, although – at Leon's request – not into Italian, as she formerly lived there, still visits monthly, and prefers not to have recognition in the country.

-Leon lived in Venice for over 30 years and now resides in the small village of Val Müstair in the mountains of Grisons in Switzerland.
-She also has a home in Zurich.
-In 2020 she became a Swiss citizen.
-She was a lecturer in English literature for the University of Maryland University CollegeEurope (UMUC-Europe) in Italy and taught English from 1981 to 1990 at an American military base in Italy.
-She has stopped teaching and concentrated on writing and other cultural activities in the field of music (especially baroque music).

-Her Commissario Brunetti novels all take place in or around Venice.
-They are written in English and have been translated into many foreign languages, butat Leon's requestnot into Italian.
-The ninth Brunetti novel, Friends in High Places, won the Crime Writers' Association Silver Dagger in 2000.
-German television has produced 26 Commissario Brunetti episodes for broadcast.

-Early life
+Early life and education

-Donna Leon was born to Catholic parents, who had strong leanings to the Democratic party.
+Donna Leon was born on September 28, 1942 in Montclair, New Jersey, to Roman Catholic parents, who had strong leanings to the Democratic party.
 Her paternal grandparents were Spanish and her maternal grandparents were Irish and German.
-She grew up in Bloomfield, New Jersey.
+She grew up in Bloomfield, New Jersey, and graduated from Mount Saint Dominic Academy.
 Her parents put a strong focus on education for their daughter.

 The Guardian reports: "Leon was teaching in Iran while attempting to complete a PhD about Jane Austen when the revolution of 1978-79 interrupted her studies and her life.
 When her trunks were returned to her months later, following her hasty evacuation (part of it at gunpoint, on a bus), her papers were gone."
 She returned to the US and worked in New York City writing advertising copy.
 When she visited Italy for the first time, she fell in love with the country.

+Teaching and residence

+Leon was a lecturer in English literature for the University of Maryland University College – Europe (UMUC-Europe) in Venice and taught English from 1981 to 1990 at an American military base in Italy.

-In 2015, she left Venice as her full-time home and began to split her time between the homes she owns in Switzerland, one in Zurich and another in the mountains.
-She returns to Venice approximately one week each month.
+In 2015, Leon left Venice after 30 years and began to split her time between the homes she owns in Switzerland, one in Zürich and another in the mountains.
+As of 2016 she resided mainly in the small village of Val Müstair in the mountains of Grisons.
+As of 2017 she was returning to Venice approximately one week each month.

+In 2020 she became a Swiss citizen.